lxqt/screengrab/README.md

 ## Overview

-An application for creating screenshots.
+An application for creating screenshots for X11 and Wayland (using wlr-screencopy-unstable-v1).
 ScreenGrab uses the Qt framework and thus, it is independent from any desktop environment.

 ![ScreenGrab](screengrab.png)

 ## Features

-* Screenshot of screen area, window, fullscreen and last selected area
+* Screenshot of screen area, window (X11 only), fullscreen and last selected area
+* Screen selection (Wayland only)
 * Delay
 * Edit directly in other applications
-* Automatic saving; insert date+time in filename
+* Automatic saving; insert date+time in custom filename
+* Copy file name or full path to clipboard
-* Fit to edges by right click
+* Fit to edges by right click (X11 only)
 * Custom shortcuts

 ## Installation